Saumya-Gupta-26/saumyagupta.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student at Stony Brook University
+subtitle: Computer Science PhD student at <a href="https://www.cs.stonybrook.edu/">Stony Brook University</a>

 profile:
   align: right